ijgitsh/DebateXai/README.md

   - The added debaters will appear in the "Active Debaters" list.
   - Click the "+" button to add the debater to the main panel and generate a prompt.

-- **add Subject and number of tokesns**:
+- **Add Subject and Number of Tokens**:
-  - Under Debate accordion add a subject and token
+  - Under the Debate accordion, add a subject and token.

-- **talk**:
+- **Talk**:
-  - Each candidate will talk based on the number of token, subject and previous conversations in the debate
+  - Each candidate will talk based on the number of tokens, subject, and previous conversations in the debate.

 ## REST API Endpoints